Xmetalfanx/linuxSetup/README.md

 ### KDE Neon Updating Output

+-   April 2020 update: I am not sure this is still an issue
 -   The output of the updating is not as clean as apt-get upgrade or apt upgrade ... not sure if I can really do anything as that is on the way they upgrade via the CLI and has nothing to do with my scripts

+### MakeMKV Compiling

+not sure this is an issue but IF something ever goes wrong (this is sort of a note-to-self)... check out [This commit](https://github.com/Xmetalfanx/linuxSetup/commit/58b1a2bb2e11817ffc01f8f645a5323ed4430602)

+### WineHQ in Debian (stable at least ... )

+After a bit of trial and error, I finally have it working until the last point ... wine-stable is complaining about winehq-stable and visa versa ... trying to install both spits out errors too.

 * * *